telefonicaid/fiware-skuld/README.rst

 users with a project-id that does not exist, refers to a cloud-project-id that should have all users but admins.

-The tool also print of summary of a set of resources in the specified regions.
+The tool also print a summary of a set of resources in the specified regions.
 The following resources are supported:

-- vms: Virtual machines
+- vms: Virtual machines.
-- floatingips: Floating IPs
+- floatingips: Floating IPs.
-- networks: Networks
+- networks: Networks.
-- subnets: Subnetworks (i.e. IP nets)
+- subnets: Subnetworks (i.e. IP nets).
-- routers: routers to connect subnets
+- routers: routers to connect subnets.
-- security_groups: security groups to allow/deny network traffic
+- security_groups: security groups to allow/deny network traffic.
 - ports: ports are created for each interface of a VM, routers, etc.
 - images: glance images.
 Snapshots are also images.
-- volumes: cinder volumes
+- volumes: cinder volumes.
-- volume_backups: backups of cinder volumes
+- volume_backups: backups of cinder volumes.
-- volume_snapshot: snapshot of a volume
+- volume_snapshot: snapshot of a volume.

 For example, to print information about vms and images on Spain2 and Mexico,
 run: